Things to Do in Glasgow with Kids: 2-Day Itinerary

 Another fun indoor activity for kids in Glasgow is the Kelvingrove Art Gallery and Museum, only a short walk from Kelvingrove Park.
 Housed in a grand building in a beautiful setting along the River Clyde, this is another of the wonderful free kid-friendly museums in Glasgow.

-Although much of the floor space in the Kelvingrove Art Gallery dedicated to traditional art, a decent amount of is dedicated to interesting displays for children.
+Although much of the floor space in the Kelvingrove Art Gallery dedicated to traditional art, a decent amount of is also dedicated to interesting displays for children.

 The West Court of the Kelvingrove Art Gallery is especially fun for kids.
 It’s filled with stuffed animals from every corner of the planet, with specimens ranging from kangaroos, elephants, orangutans, water buffalo, tigers, and even a duck-billed platypus!